-This page describes the protocol specification of State Vector Sync (SVS).
+This page describes the protocol specification of State Vector Sync (SVS) Version 3.

 1. Basic Protocol Design